Select Home Warranty Reviews 2026: Is It Worth It?

 Add-ons (pool, well pump, etc.) $400 per item

-These limits are significantly lower than competitors like American Home Shield, which can cover up to $5,000 per system.
-If your appliances are newer or higher-end, a $500 cap per item can leave you paying a large chunk out-of-pocket.
+These limits are significantly lower than competitors like American Home Shield, which offers up to $5,000 per system on ShieldSilver (and as high as $10,000 for HVAC on higher tiers), plus per-appliance caps of $2,000 to $4,000.
+If your appliances are newer or higher-end, a $500 cap per item can leave you paying a large chunk out of pocket.

-You can learn more about typical coverage benchmarks in this home warranty cost guide and explore the full range of home warranty plan options available in 2026.
+You can learn more about typical benchmarks in this home warranty cost guide and explore the full range of home warranty plan options available in 2026.
+For a deeper look at how caps affect real-world payouts, our guide on home warranty payout limits is worth reading.

 Compare Home Warranty Options in Ohio